What is it going to be?

 It was the fast and low cost delivery to Australia that attracted me to this yarn supplier.
 And I certainly have to love their logo 😉

-Great news: at the time of writing, the US$ and Euro are really great to get your hands on some luxurious yarns at a great exchange rate.
+Great news: at the time of writing (September 2019), the US$ and Euro are advantageous to get your hands on some luxurious yarns at a fantastic exchange rate.

 An old mill that is still running today and not only offers high quality yarns, but also keeps the heritage alive.